abhineet123/MTF/Config/ReadMe.md

 			pysm/pyrs:	Pyramidal search method - identical to Pyramidal tracker except all constituents SMs must have same AM and SSM;
 			grid:	Grid Tracker
-				setting grid_sm in modules.cfg to cv will run the OpenCV version of this tracker
+				setting grid_sm in modules.cfg to cv will run the OpenCV version of this tracker Special composite configurations of grid tracker for convenience:
+				gric:	cascade tracker with Grid Tracker+ICLK
+				grfc:	cascade tracker with Grid Tracker+FCLK
+				gres:	cascade tracker with Grid Tracker+ESM
 			feat:	Feature Tracker
-				only works if this was enabled during compilation ()with feat=1 switch) rkl/rklt:	RKLT (Grid tracker + template tracker with SPI and failure detection)
+				only works if this was enabled during compilation rkl/rklt:	RKLT (Grid tracker + template tracker with SPI and failure detection)
+			lmes:	RKLT Grid Tracker + ESM and LMS estimation method
 			hrch:	Hierarchical SSM tracker - uses same SM ('hrch_sm') and AM with four different SSMs - 2, 4, 6 and 8 dof that are run in a cascade if third party trackers are not disabled during compilation:
 				dsst:	Discriminative Scale Space Tracker